Top 5 most popular museums in Amsterdam

 Amsterdam Museums Top 5

-2019 may well become another banner year for the Rijksmuseum.
-This year the museum marks the 350th anniversary of Rembrandt’s death with ‘Year of Rembrandt’.
-The Rijksmuseum presents a number of Rembrandt exhibitions and a year full of events dedicated to the great artist.
+2019 turned into another banner year for the Rijksmuseum.
+The year marked the 350th anniversary of Rembrandt’s death with ‘Year of Rembrandt’.
+The Rijksmuseum presented a number of Rembrandt exhibitions and a year full of events dedicated to the great artist.

-The museum will also present a fascinating project: a live Restoration of The Nigh Watch, Rembrandt’s most famous painting.
+The museum continues to present a fascinating project: a live Restoration of The Nigh Watch, Rembrandt’s most famous painting.
 You can follow the entire project online or in-person.

 Fortunately the huge museum can easily accommodate more visitors.
 Says director Taco Dibbits, “The great thing is that there is almost never a queue at the Rijksmuseum.”